Curated OER

 Map Skills

-In this history worksheet, students utilize a map and legend to answer eleven comprehension questions.
+In this history worksheet, learners utilize a map and legend to answer eleven comprehension questions.
 Students check their answers when done.

 Curated OER